 speaker

 John Haley

 So I think something that has that kind of digital capability and that kind of exposure, that's a feature that makes a deal more attractive.
 It doesn't mean that every deal has to have that there.
 So, you know, we'll be looking at that.
-But in general, you know, what I laid out was we're looking for businesses that are going to be high margin businesses, either are already there or have the capability to get there relatively quickly.
+But in general, you know, what I laid out was we're looking for businesses that are going to be high margin businesses, either are already there or have the – capability to get there relatively quickly.
 We're looking for businesses that fit in and that are relatively near adjacencies to our existing business.
-And we're looking for that simply put because we want to understand the businesses ourselves.
-We don't want to be acquiring things that we don't understand, you know, inside and out.
+And we're looking for that, simply put, because we want to understand the businesses ourselves.
+We don't want to be acquiring things that we don't understand inside and out.
 So that's why we're looking for things that are relatively near adjacencies.
-But within that, you know, if a deal is accretive, it's more attractive than if it's dilutive.
+But within that, you know, if a deal's accretive, it's more attractive than if it's dilutive.
 If it has more digital capabilities, it's more attractive than if it doesn't.
 So we'd be looking about that.
-I mean, you know, having said that, we're really focused on organic growth.
+I mean, you know, having said that, we're really focused on organic growth, too.

 speaker

 Great.
-And then as far as the benefits business for large and jumbo clients, some of the other competitors, there's been some dislocation, as you know, some have been splitting their tech and consulting, some trying to figure out what to do with their technology.
+And then as far as the benefits business for large and jumbo clients, some of the other competitors, there's been some dislocation, as you know.
+Some have been splitting their tech and consulting.
+So I'm trying to figure out what to do with their technology.
 Has that been a benefit with you picking up clients in that large and jumbo market?

+speaker